SpenceKonde/DxCore/README.md

 * MILLIS_USE_TIMERB2
 * MILLIS_USE_TIMERB3 (48 and 64-pin parts only)
 * MILLIS_USE_TIMERB4 (64-pin parts only)
-* MILLIS_USE_TIMERD0 (not yet implemented)
+* MILLIS_USE_TIMERD0
 * DISABLE_MILLIS

 ##### Using to check that correct menu option is selected
-If your sketch requires that the B0 is used as the millis timer
+If your sketch requires that the B0 is used as the millis timer, for example:

 ```
 #ifndef MILLIS_USE_TIMERB2